-Relating to the control or direction of an activity by a set of rules, laws, etc. In the Bay Area, there are several regulatory agencies that protect water quality and wetlands, including the USEPA, Water Board, and BCDC.
+Relating to the control or direction of an activity by a set of rules, laws, etc. In the context of the WRMP, regulatory agencies are government agencies that issue permits or other

 San Francisco Bay (or Bay)

 The San Francisco Bay (or Bay) refers to the geographic area comprising the five WRMP subregions including Suisun Bay, San Pablo Bay, Central Bay, South Bay, and Lower South Bay.